 Kick off your road trip by visiting the grand Rock of Cashel historical site.

 The Rock Of Cashel is located on top of rolling hills in a small town.
 Visitors can tour through the castle or take a walk around its green hills with sheep roaming around just about everywhere.

 2. Grab a Guinness at the famous Temple Bar

 Temple Bar is a historic district in downtown Dublin filled with pubs, cobblestone streets, and narrow alleys.

 One of the most popular tourist destinations in this district is the red Temple Bar.
-It’s a fun place to stop by for a drink, take in traditional Irish pub scene and hang out with tourists and locals alike.
+It’s a fun place to stop by for a drink, take in the traditional Irish pub scene, and hang out with tourists and locals alike.

 3. Explore downtown Dublin

 Downtown Dublin is an exciting area filled with many amazing historical landmarks, great food, and amazing nightlife.

 Most of the attractions in Dublin are located within a few minutes walk from each other and it’s easy to get around on foot.